linksmart/sensor-platform/README.md

 https://sensorplatform.fit.fraunhofer.de:8080
 https://129.26.160.38:8080 or another IP hostname (sensorplatform) might be different, depends on your system settings
-Attention: https not http and port 8080 not 80
+Attention: https not http and port 8080 not default 80

+Do not change version numbers from programs, user name or any other information unless you are fully aware of all implicit changes.
+Some of those information are hardcoded in multiple files.